-Black Creek Trail: Fairley Bridge Landing to Janice Landing is a 16.6 mile point-to-point trail located near Wiggins, Mississippi and is rated as moderate.
-The trail is primarily used for hiking and mountain biking and is accessible year-round.
+Black Creek Trail via Fairley Bridge Landing is a 10.1 mile lightly trafficked out and back trail located near Wiggins, Mississippi that features a great forest setting and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.

 I will be hiking this trail come December , if anyone has any advice or great spots I should check out I would love to hear from you. also does this trail loop or is it a "A to B" trail.
 I have many questions about this trail, and if someone would help me with some questions I would be most appreciated. or if you know of a better more nicer trail I would love to hear from you. thank you in advance